Toll Free Numbers: 1-888-414-6513 0-808-189-1052, All Other Countries - +27 21 791 0878

 • Victoria Falls waterfall visit, Zambezi River sunset cruise and optional adventure activities

-• Chobe River sunset boat cruise and optional 4x4 game drive in Chobe Park
+• Chobe River sunset boat cruise and 4x4 game drive in Chobe Park

 • Okavango Delta trip - mokoro rides and guided walks, camping in the wilderness